-IEEE P1596, the Scalable Coherent Interface (formerly known as SuperBus) is based on experience gained during the development of Fastbus (IEEE 960), Futurebus (IEEE 896.1) and other modern 32-bit buses.
-SCI goals include a minimum bandwidth of 1 GByte/sec per processor; efficient support of a coherent distributed-cache image of shared memory; and support for segmentation, bus repeaters and general switched interconnections like Banyan, Omega, or full crossbar networks.
+The Scalable Coherent Interface project (formerly known as SuperBus) is based on experience gained during the development of Fastbus (IEEE 960), Futurebus (IEEE 896.1) and other modern 32-bit buses.
+SCI goals include a minimum bandwidth of 1 GByte/sec per processor; efficient support of a coherent distributed-cache image of shared memory; and support for segmentation, bus repeaters and general switched interconnections like Banyan, Omega, or full crossbars.

-To achieve these ambitious goals, SCI must sacrifice the immediate handshake characteristic of the present generation of buses in favor of a packet-like split-cycle protocol.
-Wire-ORs, broadcasts, and even ordinary passive bus structures are to be avoided.
-However, a lower performance (1 GByte/sec per backplane instead of per processor) implementation using a register insertion ring architecture on a passive "backplane" appears to be possible using the same interface as for the more costly switch networks.
+SCI abandons the immediate handshake characteristic of the present generation of buses in favor of a packet-based protocol.
+SCI avoids wire-ORs, broadcasts, and even ordinary passive bus structures, except that a lower performance (1 GByte/sec per backplane instead of per processor) implementation using a register insertion ring architecture on a passive "backplane" appears to be possible using the same interface as for the more costly switch networks.

-This paper presents a summary of current directions, and reports the status of the work in progress.
+This paper presents a summary of current directions; and reports the status of the work in progress.